sangwoo3/academic-kickstart/content/publication/wacv18.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
 publication = "In Proceedings of the 2018 IEEE Winter Applications of Computer Vision Conference." publication_short = "In *WACV*"

 # Abstract and optional shortened version.
-abstract = "In this work, we present a method to represent a video with a sequence of words, and learn the temporal sequen- cing of such words as the key information for predicting and recognizing human actions.
-We leverage core concepts from the Natural Language Processing (NLP) literature used in sentence classification to solve the problems of action pre- diction and action recognition.
+abstract = "In this work, we present a method to represent a video with a sequence of words, and learn the temporal sequencing of such words as the key information for predicting and recognizing human actions.
+We leverage core concepts from the Natural Language Processing (NLP) literature used in sentence classification to solve the problems of action prediction and action recognition.
 Each frame is converted into a word that is represented as a vector using the Bag of Visual Words (BoW) encoding method.
 The words are then combined into a sentence to represent the video, as a sentence.
-The sequence of words in different actions are learned with a simple but effective Temporal Convolutio- nal Neural Network (T-CNN) that captures the temporal se- quencing of information in a video sentence.
-We demon- strate that a key characteristic of the proposed method is its low-latency, i.e. its ability to predict an action accura- tely with a partial sequence (sentence).
+The sequence of words in different actions are learned with a simple but effective Temporal Convolutional Neural Network (T-CNN) that captures the temporal sequencing of information in a video sentence.
+We demonstrate that a key characteristic of the proposed method is its low-latency, i.e. its ability to predict an action accurately with a partial sequence (sentence).
 Experiments on two datasets, UCF101 and HMDB51 show that the method on average reaches 95% of its accuracy within half the video frames.
-Results, also demonstrate that our method achieves compatible state-of-the-art performance in action recogni- tion (i.e. at the completion of the sentence) in addition to action prediction."
+Results, also demonstrate that our method achieves compatible state-of-the-art performance in action recognition (i.e. at the completion of the sentence) in addition to action prediction."

 # Featured image thumbnail (optional)
 image_preview = "wacv18.png"